 Rights of Women

 Rights of Women offers free, confidential legal advice for women in England and Wales on family law, criminal law (for example, about sexual offences including rape and sexual assault, domestic violence and harassment, reporting offences to the police and the criminal justice system, the rights of victims, witnesses and defendants and criminal injuries compensation) and immigration and asylum law advice (for example, about the rights of EEA nationals and their family members, claiming asylum in the UK, trafficking and domestic violence and immigration law).
-You can find the contact details for their different advice lines here: Advice lines
+You can find the contact details for their different advice lines here: Get advice

 You can use the Shelter website to search for services that provide advice on housing, debt, benefits, care and health needs.